JON95Git/json/README.md

 # json
-A simple example of how to marshall and unmarshall JSON files in Golang
+A simple example of how to marshal and unmarshal JSON files in Golang

 ### Dependencies